-HRC’s 2024 Epidemic of Violence Report: Fatal Violence Against Transgender and Gender Non-Conforming People Continues, with Black Trans Women Comprising Nearly Half of the Deaths
+HRCF’s 2024 Epidemic of Violence Report: Fatal Violence Against Transgender and Gender Non-Conforming People Continues, with Black Trans Women Comprising Nearly Half of the Deaths

 by Jarred Keller

-WASHINGTON — Today, the Human Rights Campaign Foundation (HRC), the educational arm of the nation’s largest lesbian, gay, bisexual, transgender, and queer (LGBTQ+) civil rights organization, and its Public Education and Research program published The Epidemic of Violence Against the Transgender and Gender Non-Conforming Community in the United States, a report released in advance of Trans Day of Remembrance to memorialize the lives of the transgender and gender nonconforming people killed this year and shed light on the ongoing epidemic of violence against transgender and gender-expansive people.
+WASHINGTON — Today, the Human Rights Campaign Foundation (HRCF), the educational arm of the nation’s largest lesbian, gay, bisexual, transgender, and queer (LGBTQ+) civil rights organization, and its Public Education and Research program published The Epidemic of Violence Against the Transgender and Gender Non-Conforming Community in the United States, a report released in advance of Trans Day of Remembrance to memorialize the lives of the transgender and gender nonconforming people killed this year and shed light on the ongoing epidemic of violence against transgender and gender-expansive people.
 In addition to the Fatal Violence report, we are releasing an updated version of our Dismantling a Culture of Violence report, which highlights the determinants of the fatal violence epidemic and provides actionable steps on how allies can help make the world a safer place for transgender and gender expansive people.

-Since 2013, HRC has recorded the deaths of 372 transgender and gender-expansive victims of fatal violence–including at least 36 deaths in the last 12 months (from after Transgender Day of Remembrance 2023, or November 21, 2023, through November 20, 2024).
+Since 2013, HRCF has recorded the deaths of 372 transgender and gender-expansive victims of fatal violence–including at least 36 deaths in the last 12 months (from after Transgender Day of Remembrance 2023, or November 21, 2023, through November 20, 2024).
 This is a slight increase from the 2022-2023 time period, wherein 33 victims were identified.
 We say “at least,” as many deaths often go unreported or misreported, or misgendering of victims leads to delays in their identification.
 Through our ongoing tracking efforts, we’ve seen that of the 36 people we lost in the last year an overwhelming amount were young and people of color, with Black trans women disproportionately impacted.
 Many victims were killed by a friend, family, or romantic/sexual intimate partner, and guns were involved in the majority of cases.

-“The hate towards transgender and gender expansive community members is fueled by disinformation, rhetoric and ideology that treats our community as political pawns ignoring the fact that we deserve the opportunity to live our lives fully without fear of harm or death,” said Tori Cooper Director of Community Engagement for the Transgender Justice Initiative for the Human Rights Campaign.
+“The hate towards transgender and gender expansive community members is fueled by disinformation, rhetoric and ideology that treats our community as political pawns ignoring the fact that we deserve the opportunity to live our lives fully without fear of harm or death,” said Tori Cooper Director of Community Engagement for the Transgender Justice Initiative for the Human Rights Campaign Foundation.
 “Over half of the victims reported were Black trans women, a disturbing reality that reflects the trend of violence that continues to plague our community which disproportionately faces racism, misogynoir, sexism, transphobia and a myriad of other societal issues.
 In spite of these tragedies, I choose to remember the beauty brought to the world by those victims who left this earth far too soon and will celebrate their memories by continuing to fight for them through the Trans Justice Initiative’s advocacy and our leadership development work.”

 In the last 12 months: